NewDark90/privacy-coins-2021/post/coins-all.md

 **Why this coin isn't with the other privacy coins?**:

 It seems to be a decent coin with some minimal extra privacy sprinkles.
-Its PrivateSend feature is just a mediocre CoinJoin implemention.
+Its PrivateSend feature is just a mediocre CoinJoin implementation.

 **References**:
 - [https://bitcoinmagazine.com/culture/battle-privacycoins-why-dash-not-really-private](https://bitcoinmagazine.com/culture/battle-privacycoins-why-dash-not-really-private)